ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The AS updates the TRL in the following two cases.

-* When a non-expired Access Token is revoked, the token hash of the Access Token is added to the TRL.
+* When a non-expired access token is revoked, the token hash of the access token is added to the TRL.
 That is, a CBOR byte string with the token hash as its value is added to the CBOR array encoding the TRL.

-* When a revoked Access Token expires, the token hash of the Access Token is removed from the TRL.
+* When a revoked access token expires, the token hash of the access token is removed from the TRL.
 That is, the CBOR byte string with the token hash as its value is removed from the CBOR array encoding the TRL.

 The AS MAY perform a single update to the TRL such that one or more token hashes are added or removed at once.
-For example, this can be the case if multiple Access Tokens are revoked or expire at the same time, or within an acceptably narrow time window.
+For example, this can be the case if multiple access tokens are revoked or expire at the same time, or within an acceptably narrow time window.

 # The TRL Endpoint # {#sec-trl-endpoint}